babylonchain/covenant-emulator/README.md

 finality provider daemon.
 This directory is created in the default home location or in a location specified by the `--home` flag.
-If the home direction already exists, add `--force` to override the directory if needed.
+If the home directory already exists, add `--force` to override the directory if needed.

 ```bash